IMSBCompBio/Halfpipe/README.md

 user@foo:~$ python3 src/halfpipe.py subcommand
 ```

 A detailed description of the available sub-commands can be found below.
-But first we want to emphasize the use of the
+But first we want to emphasize the use of the `config.yml` file.
-of the `config.yml` file.
 This file contains all the parameters that the user needs to specify, and here is a snippet to show
 what this file looks like:

 ```yaml